Jacobaea vulgaris: Distribution

 Ragwort is native to the Eurasian continent.
 In Europe it is widely spread, from Scandinavia to the Mediterranean.
-In Great Britain and Ireland, where it is native, it is listed as a noxious weed.
+In Great Britain and Ireland, where it is native, it is listed as an injurious weed under the weeds act and Ragwort control act.

-Ragwort is abundant in waste land, waysides and grazing pastures.
+Ragwort is common in disturbed soil such as in waste land, waysides and grazing pastures.
 Its natural habitat is sand dunes, but it is commonly found along road sides, railways and in light, low fertility soil.

 It has been introduced in many other regions, and is listed as a weed in many.
 These include: